 YOUTH SPORTS INJURIES

-Youth sports injuries are on the rise and, from a clinician’s standpoint, the age of athletes affected by overuse injuries seems to be getting younger.
+Youth sports injuries are on the rise and the age of athletes affected by overuse injuries seems to be getting younger.
 Youth athletes often begin competitive sports as early as age 7 years, with some participating in organized sports activities as early as age 4, if not sooner.
-With an estimated 25 million scholastic, and another 20 million organized community-based, youth programs in the United States, the opportunity for injury is enormous.
 Youth sports injuries are the second leading cause of emergency room visits for children and adolescents, and the second leading cause of injuries in school.
-Roughly 3 million youth are seen in hospital emergency rooms for sports-related injuries, and another 5 million are seen by their primary care physician or sports medicine clinic for injuries.
-These numbers do not account for athletes who are not seen formally for their injuries.

 Physical activity is necessary for normal growth and development in children.
 However, when the activity level becomes too intense in a short time period, tissue breakdown and injury can occur.
 In the past, overuse injuries were more frequently seen among adult recreational athletes, but are now appearing much more frequently among youth.
 Overuse is considered excessive and repeated use resulting in injury to the bones, muscles, or tendons involved in the action.
 The single biggest contributing factor to the increase in youth sports injuries is the focus on more intense, repetitive, and specialized training along with year-round participation at much younger ages.
 Some of the risk factors that may predispose youth athletes to overuse injuries are: sport specializing at a young age, training errors, imbalance of strength or joint range of motion, anatomic misalignment, improper footwear, preexisting condition, growth cartilage less resistant to repetitive microtrauma, and intense repetitive training during periods of growth.
 Immature bones, insufficient rest after an injury, and poor training and conditioning also may contribute to overuse injuries.

-Prevention of youth sports injuries is key to preserving the bodies of adolescent athletes.
-In our clinic, the Functional Movement Screen (FMS) is frequently administered to assess the potential risk for injury in an athlete.
+The Functional Movement Screen (FMS) should be frequently administered to assess the potential risk for injury in an athlete.
 It attempts to identify imbalances in mobility and stability during movement patterns exposing the athlete’s compensatory movement problems, and allows the clinician to identify movement flaws that may cause injury.
 It is also used to help direct a treatment plan for injury prevention based on the findings of the testing process.
 The FMS can identify muscle flexibility, proprioceptive deficits, and strength imbalances along with previous injuries that have been acknowledged as significant risk factors for injury.

 Youth sports overuse injuries are avoidable.
-With education, prevention, and common sense, therapists can help adolescents enjoy the process of growing up playing sports.
-Physical therapists are great resources for assessing potential overuse injuries in youth athletes and treating those already sustained.
+With education, prevention, and common sense, clinicians can help adolescents enjoy the process of growing up playing sports.
 Sports are a fundamental part of health and development for adolescents and should be a positive experience rather than riddled by preventable and avoidable injuries.